-Cholesterol is formed in the liver and has an important role in making certain hormones and keeping your cell walls flexible but high levels of it may lead to life-threatening situations.
+Cholesterol is formed in the liver and has an important role in making certain hormones and keeping your cell walls flexible, but high levels may lead to life-threatening situations.

-Cholesterol is insoluble in water so it is transported via lipoproteins (LDL), hence high levels of LDL end up in cholesterol deposits in your blood vessels.
+Cholesterol is insoluble in water and transported via lipoproteins (LDL).
+Hence high levels of LDL end up in cholesterol deposits in your blood vessels.

 Ways to Reduce Cholesterol Levels

 High cholesterol levels increase the risk of developing heart and other diseases.
-You can’t control your genes that are contributing to the genetic build-up of cholesterol levels but the ball for changing your dietary habits and sedentary lifestyle is still in your court.
+You can’t control your genes contributing to the genetic build-up of cholesterol levels.
+However, the ball for changing your dietary and sedentary lifestyle is still in your court.